mwarddev/iceland/README.md

 * Landing Page
     * Nav bar (fixed) with links to the Fire page, Ice page and Gallery page.
-    * Hero image (Glacier) with title and subtile overlay (links to Fire and Ice in subtile).
+    * Hero image (Glacier) with title and subtitle overlay (links to Fire and Ice in subtitle).
     * Introduction, about me, purpose of the site, image.
     * Map of iceland.
     * Brief history of icelandic heritage, image/s.